SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 **Note!
 The beginning of mRNA is not translated.** There a portion on the 5' end of the mRNA (starts with AGGAGG) — about 170 nuclotides in humans, and shorter in bacteria — that's called UTR (untranslated region.)
 This region helps ribosomes bind to it + stablize the binds.

 * 3 protein factors IF1, IF2, IF3 forms a complex for transcription by binding to a subunit on the ribosome
+* Methionine-carrying tRNA binds to the start of the mRNA, which forms the initiation complex.
+This is typically removed after translation if not coded for
 *
 * Translates mRNA to tRNA — anti-codon pairs
 * Catalyst tRNA combines with rRNA  to catalyze amino acid peptide bond